SadushaNadeesh/LP-Final-Project/README.md

 Angular for the front-end.
 NestJs, TypeORM, MySQL for the back end.

-Hope to implement Inventory service in the future using GraphQL.
+Hope to implement Inventory system service in the future using GraphQL.

 Thank you.